 Library provisions at St John’s College began in 1555, the year of its foundation, with about 150 volumes.
 These were mostly theological, philosophical and legal books together with texts by classical authors given by John White of Southwick (who may have been the brother or cousin of the College founder, Sir Thomas White) and other friends of the Founder.

-St John’s College Library contains a large range of unique, interesting and historical collections.
-These include over 200 medieval manuscripts, 20,000 books printed before 1850, several Oriental manuscripts dating to the 14th century, 200 modern manuscripts, and important collections of papers and books owned by figures such as Robert Graves, A.E.
+Today, St John’s College Library houses an eclectic historical collection of around 200 Western medieval and modern manuscripts each, roughly 20,000 books printed before 1850, several Oriental manuscripts, and important collections of papers and books owned by renowned writers such as Robert Graves, A.E.
 Housman and Spike Milligan.

 This site is a digital portal to our collections, enabling you to access and interact with our Special Collections in a new and exciting way.

 - We are working on a digital library which will follow the progress of St John’s College’s Digitisation Project with links to online catalogue records and digitises manuscripts as and when these go live.
 This section will also contain finding aids which will convey the whole extend of our collections for the very first time.